footprint-it-solutions/nodejs-aws/IAM.md

 4. Choose the JSON tab.

 5. Type or paste a JSON policy document.
 Below is an example policy.
 The example policy has three parts.
 First, it can only list the specific bucket.
-Secondly, it can list, read , and write inside the bucket.
+Secondly, it can list, read, and write inside the bucket.
 Lastly, it can write to a specific folder.

 ```
 {